Settled, cooler conditions over coming days as Storm Darragh clear-up begins

 The fourth named storm of the season brought strong gusts to many parts of the country over the weekend, with millions warned to stay indoors.

-Two men were killed by falling trees hitting their vehicles on Saturday, while the Energy Networks Association said around 160,000 customers were still without power on Sunday afternoon.
+Two men were killed by falling trees hitting their vehicles on Saturday, while the Energy Networks Association said around 118,000 customers were still without power on Sunday evening.

 The highest wind gusts were 96mph, recorded at Berry Head in Devon on Saturday.